Your Support is Appreciated

 Dean Edith Smith Endowed Scholarship

 The Dean Edith Smith Endowed Scholarship was established in 1987 through the support of Lorraine Chesna Ayanian ’59 and other donors.
 In 1943, with the country at war and an acute nursing shortage nationwide, Chancellor Tolley directed Edith H. Smith to establish a University School of Nursing.
 Within days of its opening on June 23, 1943 the US.
 War Department announced the creation of the U.S. Cadet Nursing Corps in which the University participated in addition to taking over the training of nurses for Syracuse Memorial and University Hospitals.
-With the closure of SU’s School of Nursing in 2006, this scholarship was redirected to support graduate students in the Child and Family Studies program.
+With the closure of SU’s School of Nursing in 2006, this scholarship was redirected to support graduate students in the Human Development and Family Science program.

 Michael D. Veley Endowed Scholarship

 Created for his life-long example of hard work, dedication and philanthropy as the foundation by which countless students will measure their future success, the Michael D. Veley Endowed Scholarship has been created to support undergraduate students in the Department of Sport Management.
 Veley was named the inaugural director of the Department of Sport Management at Syracuse University in June 2005, a role he currently holds today in addition to his appointment as professor of practice.
 He was named “Voice of the Carrier Dome” in 2006 and is the public address announcer for SU football, men’s basketball and men’s lacrosse games.